-4. Chemical Retting

-Artificial chemicals are used to dissolve the pectin and ultimately separate the fibers from the hurd.

-5. Mechanical Retting

-Stalks are crushed under using force to the point at which the hurd can be easily separated from the fibers.

-6. Winter Retting

-- Stalks are cut down and left in the field over the course of the winter.
+4. Chemical Retting • Artificial chemicals are used to dissolve the pectin and ultimately separate the fibers from the hurd.
+5. Mechanical Retting • Stalks are crushed under using force to the point at which the hurd can be easily separated from the fibers.
+6. Winter Retting - Stalks are cut down and left in the field over the course of the winter.
 Natural absorption of moisture over an extended amount of time facilitates the separation of the bast fibers from the hurd.
-This is one of the least labor-intensive retting processes. - extended amount of time facilitates the separation of the bast fibers from the hurd.
+This is one of the least labor-intensive retting processes. extended amount of time facilitates the sep - extended amount of time facilitates the separation of the bast fibers from the hurd.
 This is one of the least labor-intensive retting processes.